Yash-10/deconv_ztf/README.md

 - `ZTF_Deconvolution_Analysis.ipynb` illustrates the analysis of deconvolution performance (analysis of crossmatched catalogs, visualizations, etc.) and also code for generating plots in the paper.

 **Folders**
 - `sgp_reconstruction_results` contains SExtractor parameter and configuration files.
-This is also the folder where the outputs will be stored after deconvolution is run.
+This is also the folder where the outputs will be stored after the deconvolution is run.
 - `sgp_results` contains catalogs of observed and deconvolved images considered in this study, and also the crossmatched catalogs.
 - `rl_spatialreg` contains RL run log and source catalogs of observed, deconvolved, and crossmatched catalogs for a single field (with ID 626).
 - `deconv_validation` contains the analysis notebook for validating deconvolved sources with DESI sources.